alefiury/Speech-Synthesis-Evaluation-System/README.md

 ### 2.4 Volume Test

-The audio used as a volume tester also need to be stored in a AWS S3 Storage bucket, different from the evaluation data and set the environment variables.
+The audio used as a volume tester also need to be stored in a AWS S3 Storage bucket, in a different bucket from the evaluation data.
+Set the environment variables.

 ## 3. Secret key